indrekots/indrekots.github.io/_posts/articles/2024-10-13-how-to-safely-alter-a-busy-table-in-postgres.md

 This also means that when there are existing locks on the table, the transaction has to wait until all existing locks on the table are released.

 In this scenario, the `accounts` table receives a lot of transactions.
-The following simulates the next query from the application.
+In a new database session, let's simulate another query from the application.

 ```sql
 select * from accounts;